csuustc/MIT-18.05/Probability and Statistics.md

 $$
 \lim_{n\to \infin} P(|\bar{X}_n - \mu| < a) = 1
 $$
-**LoLN for histograms:** With high probability the density histogram of a large number of samples from a distribution is a good approximation of the graph of the underlying pdf f(x).
+**LoLN for histograms:** With high probability the density histogram of a large number of samples from a distribution is a good approximation of the graph of the underlying pdf $f(x)$.

 **Central limit theorem:**
 $$